 To gain insight into the significance of the identified barriers and their impacts on the overall decarbonisation process, the barriers were the subject of a scoping questionnaire in the first step of the stakeholder consultation.
 Stakeholders were asked to rate on a scale from 1 (not important) to 5 (very important) the importance of pre-selected barriers to the activity of their respective companies in the short term (2020-30) and in the long term (2030-50).
-The results presented in this report reflect the situation as of 30 August 2020 and are based on detailed responses from 15 stakeholders, which together account for 71% of CO2 emissions (based on 2020 EU ETS allocations).
+The results presented in this report reflect the situation as of 30 August 2020, thus incorporating preliminary names and categorisation of the barriers.
+The evaluation is based on detailed responses from 15 stakeholders, which together account for 71% of $CO_2$ emissions (based on 2020 EU ETS allocations).

-The results were further assessed in two different ways: as a general average rating and as a CO2-weighted average, i.e. considering the stakeholders' specific estimated share of EU steel industry CO2 emissions.
+The results were further assessed in two different ways: as a general average rating and as a CO2-weighted average.
+The CO2-weighted average takes into account the stakeholders specific CO2 emissions based on EU ETS data.
+Thus, stakeholders emitting larger amounts of CO2 are weighted correspondingly higher.
 Based on these methods, the barriers were ranked to identify the main barriers to decarbonisation.
 In Table 1 the rankings are presented based on the short-term average (2020-30).
 Table 1 displays both the average and the CO2-weighted importance ratings for both time frames (2020-30 and 2030-50).
 In this table, the categories were abbreviated as 'TEC' for technical barriers, 'ORG' for organisational barriers, 'FIN' for financial barriers and 'POSO' for policy or societal barriers.

 It is striking that six out of the seven most significant barriers are financial ones.
-The only exception are the framework conditions created by national or local taxes or fees (ranking $6^{th}$ ) which, however, have financial implications too.
+The only exception are the framework conditions created by national or local taxes or fees (ranking 6th) which, however, have financial implications too.
 Most organisational barriers can be found at the bottom of the table due to the low ranking by the stakeholders.
 Most rankings - for the average evaluation and the $CO_2$ -weighted evaluation - follow the same trend.